Cortical Maps and Rhythms

 Primary somatosensory cortex (S1) carries the somatotopic map: each location on the body surface projects, through dorsal-column nuclei, ventral posterior thalamus, to a corresponding location on the postcentral gyrus, with body parts scaled to their peripheral substrate-coherence-cell density (their two-point-discrimination resolution from touch chapter) rather than their anatomical surface area.
 The hand, the lips, and the tongue dominate the Penfield homunculus; the trunk and the leg are compressed.
 The framework reads this as the touch chapter’s mechanoreceptor-density-and-substrate-coherence-cell-tiling structure preserved through the dorsal-column pathway into cortex, with the homunculus’s distortion as the chemistry-side observable of the substrate-coherence-cell-density’s projection through the sensory pathway.
 The framework predicts a quantitative scaling: S1 cortical area allotted to each body region should be proportional to that region’s substrate-coherence-cell count (its two-point-discrimination spatial-frequency density integrated over its area), distinct from chemistry-side scaling models based on peripheral nerve density alone.

 Primary olfactory (piriform) cortex breaks the topographic pattern.
 The olfactory bulb’s glomerular array\sim 1800 glomeruli in human, \sim 1800 in mouse — is topotopic in the sense that all OSNs expressing a single odorant receptor project to two glomeruli at stereotyped medial-and-lateral positions in the bulb (the nose chapter developed this).
 But piriform cortex receives a combinatorial, non-topographic projection from the bulb: each piriform pyramidal neuron receives input from a distributed set of glomeruli, and odorant identity is represented by the combination of co-active piriform cells rather than by a spatially organised map.
-The framework reads this as the olfactory channel’s chemistry-side answer to the cortex’s substrate-coherence-cell-architecture in the absence of a continuous low-dimensional sensory manifold: V1’s retinotopy reflects retinal photoreceptors’ continuous 2D spatial manifold; A1’s tonotopy reflects the cochlea’s continuous 1D frequency manifold; S1’s somatotopy reflects the body surface’s continuous 2D spatial manifold; piriform’s combinatorial coding reflects the discrete OR-family-based decomposition of chemical space at \sim 400 molecular-recognition substrate-coherence cells with no underlying continuous manifold to preserve.
+The olfactory channel is the chemistry-side answer to the cortex’s substrate-coherence-cell-architecture in the absence of a continuous low-dimensional sensory manifold: V1’s retinotopy reflects retinal photoreceptors’ continuous 2D spatial manifold; A1’s tonotopy reflects the cochlea’s continuous 1D frequency manifold; S1’s somatotopy reflects the body surface’s continuous 2D spatial manifold; piriform’s combinatorial coding reflects the discrete OR-family-based decomposition of chemical space at \sim 400 molecular-recognition substrate-coherence cells with no underlying continuous manifold to preserve.
 Topographic maps are the substrate’s preferred cortical readout when the sensory manifold is continuous; combinatorial codes are the substrate’s preferred cortical readout when the sensory manifold is discrete.
-The framework’s reading is that the substrate-coherence-cell architecture is preserved across both cases — the chemistry-side cortical implementation chooses between topographic and combinatorial layouts based on the sensory manifold’s geometry.
+The substrate-coherence-cell architecture is preserved across both cases.
+The chemistry-side cortical implementation chooses between topographic and combinatorial layouts based on the sensory manifold’s geometry.

 Cortical Columns, Hypercolumns, and Mexican-Hat Receptive Fields